dirkvertoghen/2.Working-capital-management/README.md

                     Net cost of discount = 120 000 - 96236,71 = 23.763
                     Therefore we do not accept

-8. Company A generates sales of $12 mln per year and its customers pay as follows:
+6. Company A generates **sales of $12 mln** per year and its customers pay as follows:
 Management is deciding whether it should factor the debts.
-The factor is supposed to pay 100% of debts after 1 month for the fee of 2% of the turnover.
-The policy will allow to save annual personnel costs of $15k.
-The Company A’s bank overdraft rate is 20% p.a.
+The factor is supposed to pay **100%*** of debts after **1 month** for the fee of **2%** of the turnover.
+The policy will allow to save annual personnel costs of **$15k**.
+The Company A’s bank overdraft rate is **20%** p.a.
-Required: Calculate the net cost or benefit p.a. of changing to the new policy (assume 360 days in a year).
+Required: Calculate the net cost or benefit p.a. of changing to the new policy (assume **360 days** in a year).

-                                        Days   % of sales
+                                        Days   % of sales          Sale = 12 000 000
-                                        30      20%
+                                        30      20%                Current AR turnover = ( 30 * 20 % ) + ( 60 * 30 % ) + ( 90 + 50 % ) = 69
                                         60      30%
                                         90      50%
+        Current AR level (Current AR turnover / 365 days * sale   69 / 360* 12 000 000 = 2.300 000
+        Proposed AR turnover(Current AR turnover/365 days * sale )  69/360* 12 000 000 = 30
+        Proposed AR "account receivable"  level (Proposed AR turnover / 360 * 12 000 000 = 1 000 000
+        Saved intereset = ( Current AR level - Proposed AR level )* intereset rate20% )  (2.300 000 - 1.000 000 )* 20 = 260 000

+        Factor fee  P.A * sale = 2% * 12 000 000 = 240 000
+        Benefit( staff costs ) = 15 000

+        Net benefit  saved interest + Benefit - Factor fee = 260 000 + 15 000 - 240 000 = 35 000

+**To accept the proposal**

-9. Company’s suppliers offer a 2% discount if bills are paid no later than in 10 days after receipt.
+8. Company’s suppliers offer a 2% discount if bills are paid no later than in 10 days after receipt.
 Currently the company pays invoices in 30 days and therefore there is no discount provided.
 Required: assuming that there are 360 days in a year and bank overdraft is available at a rate of 20%, advise whether or not the Company should pay within 10 days.

-10. A company currently takes 40 days credit from suppliers on the basis that this is ‘free’ finance.
+9. A company currently takes 40 days credit from suppliers on the basis that this is ‘free’ finance.
 Annual purchases are $100,000 and the company pays overdraft interest of 13%.
 Payment within 15 days would attract a 1.5% quick settlement discount.
 Required: assess whether a company should take advantage of the discount? (assume 365 days in a year)